 Here we are again.
-You may not know or recognize, but this is my second attempt at a game development blog.
-The first one was created at a time I didn’t had much free time outside my full-time job, so it got swallowed by my other activities, but not this one, I promise.
+You may not know or recognize it, but this is my second attempt at a game development blog.
+The first one was created at a time I didn’t have much free time outside my full-time job, so it got swallowed by my other activities - but not this one, I promise.

-You and I are going on a long and hopeful fun journey together.
-From the concept of the game, designing its systems, polishing its gameplay, to - finally - its release.
-Buckle up, it’s going to be quite a ride.
+You and I are going on a long and hopefully fun journey together - from the concept of the game, designing its systems, and polishing its gameplay to, finally, its release.
+Buckle up; it’s going to be quite a ride.

 What I’m doing

-In short, a game where you collect and create teams of special marbles, with different and unique abilities to battle in a arena.
-The player with at least one marble remaining, wins.
+In short, it’s a game where you collect and create teams of special marbles with unique abilities to battle in an arena.
+The player with at least one marble remaining wins.

-That is the general current idea for the battle.
-Of course, there will be hit points for each marble, special effects, sound, a better arena, the list goes on.
-But for now, that is the proof of concept we’re working on while we refine the details of the core battle system.
+That is the general idea for the battle.
+Of course, there will be hit points for each marble, special effects, sound, a better arena - the list goes on.
+But for now, this is the proof of concept we’re working on while we refine the details of the core battle system.

 Tools and assets

-The game engine that has forever a place in my heart, Godot, takes the important role of the backbone programming engine here.
-With its easy-to-use language and great scenes/nodes system, it is fast and easy to iterate over.
-If you don’t know them, make a visit to their site, a new major release just dropped, with a lot of big improvements, helping solidify Godot as the reference open source game engine.
+The game engine that will forever have a place in my heart, Godot, takes the important role of the backbone programming engine here.
+With its easy-to-use language and great scenes/nodes system, it is fast and easy to iterate on.
+If you don’t know it, visit their site - a new major release just dropped with a lot of big improvements, helping solidify Godot as the reference open-source game engine.

-As for the assets, I have Kenney to thank for.
-I love his art and passion, giving to the game development community free assets (Creative Commons) to use in any project you’d like, ranging from 2D pixel art to fully animated 3D models.
-And don’t let me get started on the UI and sounds as well!
-He’s the whole package, go support our man!
+As for the assets, I have Kenney to thank.
+I love his art and passion, giving the game development community free assets (Creative Commons) to use in any project you’d like, ranging from 2D pixel art to fully animated 3D models.
+And don’t get me started on the UI and sounds as well!
+He’s the whole package - go support our man!

 Next steps